ntidev/devops-test/README.md

 - Representing your AWS infrastructure in Terraform.

 - Setting up the project with Traefik with a domain name and HTTPS so the service is accessible to the public via a domain (This might cost you money, so it is completly optional).

+- The dev team is planning on uploading some files and integrating the APP with S3 in the future.
+Set up some S3 buckets as follows:
+    - One `public-resources` bucket that has public access for everyone with a simple HMTL file on it.
+The contents of the file can be whatever you want.
+    - One `private-resources` that **cannot be** accessed via any public method.
+You can host any files you want here.

 ### NOTES
 - If there's anything you need that is not provided, please let us know